Updated June 19, 2020, 9:19 a.m.

 All employees are expected to work when work is available.
 Failure to do so will result in corrective action.
 Supervisors should clearly communicate expectations to their employees on a frequent basis and ensure that work is being performed to meet those expectations.
 HR consultants are available to support supervisors/managers needing assistance in communicating expectations.

 Employees who seek a work accommodation due to an impairment, serious health condition, or other circumstance that may be covered by the Americans with Disabilities Act or the Family and Medical Leave Act should contact their health care provider about appropriate protective measures and documentation.
-Work with your supervisor and the Office of Institutional Diversity and Equity on the accommodation process.
+Work with your supervisor and the Office of Institutional Diversity and Equity (IDE) on the accommodation process.
 Appropriate medical documentation will be required to support requests.